 - Do you want any wallpaper or ceiling texture removed?

-- Is there any damaged wood in these areas that would require carpentry work before the painting starts?
+- Is there any damaged wood in these areas that would need carpentry work before the painting starts?

 Try to choose paint color options ahead of getting estimates.
-If you are having a hard time, some painters will provide color consultations, but at least do some brainstorming beforehand.
+If you’re having a hard time, some painters will provide color consultations.
+Still, try to do some brainstorming beforehand.